zepherine2006DEV/learning-babel/readme.md

 I want to compile my ES6 javascript to previous versions,
 So that it will run in any browser.

+As a Developer,
+I want to comppile my jsx React code,
+So that it will run in a browser.

 ### Learning Notes

 - The most basic setup involves just a config file (.babelrc), which specifies which presets to use, and a script or command to run babel.